dukelanderx/typescript_ToDoList/README.md

 # typescript_ToDoList
-to do list written in typescript
+to do list written in typescript with snowpack bundler